Rupertus Meldenius

 Rupertus Meldenius, aka Peter Meiderlin and Peter Meuderlinus (born March 22, 1582, in Oberacker; died June 1, 1651, in Augsburg) was a Lutheran theologian and educator.

-The son of a Swabian priest, studied in Adelberg and after school visited the lower Konvikts in Maulbronn at the Tübinger Stift, where he met Johann Valentin Andreae.
-Meiderlin was a student of Mathias Haffenreffer and 1601 obtained a master's degree.
-In 1605, he was at the Repentant convent in Tübingen, 1607, he assumed the Chair of the deceased philologist Martin Crusius.
-After a post as senior deacon in Kirchheim unter Teck, 1612, he was "Ephorus" of the Evangelical College of St. Anna in Augsburg.
+The son of a Swabian priest, he studied in Adelberg and after school visited the lower Konvikts in Maulbronn at the Tübinger Stift, where he met Johann Valentin Andreae.
+Meiderlin was a student of Mathias Haffenreffer and in 1601 obtained a master's degree.
+In 1605, he was at the Repentant convent in Tübingen.
+In 1607, he assumed the Chair of the deceased philologist Martin Crusius.
+After a post as senior deacon in Kirchheim unter Teck in 1612, he was "Ephorus" of the Evangelical College of St. Anna in Augsburg.
 He held this office (with an interruption from 1630 to 1632), until 1650.